 These questions cover all the important topics of the subject, as per the Kerala Plus One Chemistry syllabus.
-This also give students more practice in writing the exams and they are more confident of the upcoming exams.
+This also gives students more practice in writing the exams and they are more confident of the upcoming exams.
 Students prepare well for the exams and are able to face it without much fear.
-See, here some of the important questions of Class 11 Chemistry Kerala board, which we have compiled here to help the students:
+See, here some of the important questions of Class 11 Chemistry Kerala state higher secondary board, which we have compiled here to help the students:

 1.Predict if there will be any participation by mixing 20ml of 1.5 x 10⁻⁵ (M) BaCl₂ solution with 40ml of 0.9 x 10⁻⁵ (M) Na₂SO₄ solution (KsP of BaSO₄=1x 10¹º)